01 of 09

 Walk Your Way Through Dublin

 Even if Dublin's urban traffic is constantly vacillating between two extremes, either near-standstill or manic speed, the city still has a lot to offer for those willing to walk.
-Several routes are signposted and highlight different aspects of the city.
+As long as you avoid crossing the busiest streets without heeding traffic, walking is also safe and, especially surprising for US visitors, normal in Dublin.
+Rush hour traffic on the pavements can... be hell!

-Or you might try these self-guided hikes, that'll show you some great bits of Dublin without costing you anything (though, in the... long run, they may be sole-destroying):Continue to 2 of 9 below.
+For the visitor, several routes are signposted, highlighting different aspects of the city.
+Information on these is available at the Tourist Information, sometimes with free maps.
+Alternatively, you might want to try a self-guided tour through the city, that'll show you some great bits of Dublin without costing you anything (though, in the long run, these walks may be sole-destroying):Continue to 2 of 9 below.

 02 of 09